hazio/meteor-popularity-contest/README.md

 2. ***Arguments***

-  **lookup** — Array of objects
+  **lookup** — Array
-  Array of field names (and factors) on collection to perform the popularity count.
+  Array of objects containing field names and factors on collection to perform the popularity count.

   **name** — String
   Specify a custom popularity field name